petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/publishing-and-sharing/managing-document-access/sharing-documents-with-other-users.md

 When you share, you grant some of your own permissions for that file to the receiving user.
 There are some important caveats:

-- You can only grant View, Comment, or Update permissions.
-For example, you can't grant Delete or Override Checkout permissions even if you have those permissions on the file.
+- You can only grant View, Comment, or Update permissions, which means you can't grant Delete or Override Checkout permissions even if you have those permissions on the file.
-- You can only grant permissions you have on the file.
-For example, you can't grant Update permission if you only have View and Comment permissions on the file.
+- You can only grant permissions you have on the file, which means you can't grant Update permission if you only have View and Comment permissions on the file.
 - You must grant at least View permission.
 - Traditional [role-based permissions](../../../../users-and-permissions/roles-and-permissions/understanding-roles-and-permissions.md) always take precedence over sharing permissions.
-So although sharing can extend permissions, it can't remove those granted via Roles in the portal.
+So, although sharing can extend permissions, it can't remove those granted via Roles in the portal.
 - By default, the Guest role has Add Discussion permission.
 This overlaps with the Comment permission in sharing.
 Therefore, all users can comment on a file regardless of whether the Comment permission was granted via sharing.
 You can change this by removing the Add Discussion permission from the Guest role.

+!!! note
-Also, note that the receiving user must be part of the same instance, but doesn't have to be a member of the same site.
+    The receiving user must be part of the same instance, but doesn't have to be a member of the same site.

 ## Sharing Files in Documents and Media